Skip to content

 Medjool Dates: Calories, Nutrition and Health Benefits

-Nature's caramel-like superfruit packed with fiber, potassium, and powerful antioxidants — a wholesome natural sweetener for every health goal.
+Nature's caramel-like energy snack packed with potassium, fiber, and essential minerals for every health goal.

 Fresh Medjool dates on rustic wooden table - 66 calories per date